Immigrate to British Columbia – British Columbia Provincial Nominee Program

 British Columbia Provincial Nominee Program International Graduates – Canadian Universities

-This sub-category is open to international students holding a graduate degree at a post-secondary educational facility in Canada in the last two years before applying for British Columbia Provincial Nominee Program.
-Work experience is not an important necessity but an employment offer from a British Columbia based employer is a must.
+This sub-category is open to international students who hold a graduate degree from a post-secondary educational facility in Canada within the last two years before applying for the British Columbia Provincial Nominee Program.
+Work experience is not a requirement, but an employment offer from a British Columbia-based employer is a must.

 Eligibility Criteria for Applicants –

 · Applicants must have either a post-graduate or a graduate degree from a University or college in Canada.
-A full-time 12-month diploma is considered only when it is provided by a Canadian post-secondary institution
+A full-time 12-month diploma is considered only when a Canadian post-secondary institution provides it

 · Application for BC PNP must be within 2 years of finishing the education

-· Applicants must provide proof of income or employment expectation, area of residence and information of dependents
+· Applicants must provide proof of income or employment expectation, area of residence and information about dependents

 Individuals willing to apply under this sub-category must meet the following eligibility criteria: